izzy2lost/UnrealEngineUWP/Engine/Plugins/Tests/CQTest/README.md

 	}
 ```

+The command builder provides commands which wrap around the above mentioned latent actions.
+The following commands are made available:
+ - `Do`/`Then` - Commands which adds the `FExecute` latent action with the provided lambda to be executed.
+ - `StartWhen`/`Until` - Commands which adds the `FWaitUntil` latent action with the provided lambda to be evaluated.
+ - `WaitDelay` - Command which waits a specified duration before continuing.
+   - **CAUTION:** Using a timed-wait can introduce flakiness due to variable runtimes and the above `StartWhen`/`Until` commands should be used instead.
+ - `OnTearDown`/`CleanUpWith` - Commands which adds the `FExecute` latent action with the provided lambda to be executed after the test.
+Can be called multiple times to add multiple clean up latent actions.
+   - **NOTE:** Latent actions added using the `OnTearDown`/`CleanUpWith` will be run in reverse order (i.e. Last in, first out)

 The framework will ensure that all of those commands happen in order using a future pattern.
 Similarly, the framework will ensure that a test can await a ticking object.
-See GameObjectsTickTest for an example
+See `GameObjectsTickTest` for an example

-One word of caution, the framework does not currently support adding latent actions from within latent actions.
+**CAUTION:** The framework does not currently support adding latent actions from within latent actions.
 Instead, it is better to add the actions as a series of self-contained steps.

 # Extending the framework

 The framework has been designed to allow for extensions in a couple areas.
-See ExtensionTests.cpp for in-code examples.
+See _CQTestTests/Private/ExtensionTests.cpp_ for in-code examples.

 ## Test Components

 This testing framework embraces composition over inheritence.
 Creating new components should be the default mechanism for extending the framework.
 Some of the components available to you are:
+ - `SpawnHelper` - Eases the ability to spawn actors and other objects.
+Implemented by `ActorTestSpawner` and `MapTestSpawner`.
-  ActorTestSpawner - Allows a test to spawn actors, and manages their despawning.
+ - `ActorTestSpawner` - Creates a minimal `UWorld` for a test to spawn actors, and manages their despawning.
-  MapTestSpawner - Creates a map and opens a level.
+ - `MapTestSpawner` - Can create a temporary map or open a specified level.
 Allows tests to spawn actors in that world.
-  BlueprintHelper - Eases the ability for a test to spawn Blueprint objects, intended to be used with MapTestSpawner.
+ - `CQTestBlueprintHelper` - Eases the ability for a test to spawn Blueprint objects, intended to be used with `MapTestSpawner`.
+   - **NOTE:** Loading Blueprint assets is only intended to work within the Editor context.
+Tests that make use of the `CQTestBlueprintHelper` should specify the `EAutomationTestFlags::EditorContext` flag.
-  PIENetworkComponent - Allows tests to create a server and a collection of clients.
+ - `PIENetworkComponent` - Allows tests to create a server and a collection of clients.
 Good for testing replication.
+    - **NOTE:** The `PIENetworkComponent` sets up a Server and Client PIE instance which is only usable within the Editor context.
+Tests that make use of the `PIENetworkComponent` should specify the `EAutomationTestFlags::EditorContext` flag.
+ - `InputTestActions` - Allows tests to inject `InputActions` to the `Pawn`.
+ - `CQTestSlateComponent` - Allows tests to get notified when the UI has been updated.

 ## Assertions

 Not all platforms support exceptions, and so the assertions are unable to rely on them.
 There are a few options here:
-  We could just throw exceptions, and only run tests on platforms which support exceptions
+ - We could just throw exceptions, and only run tests on platforms which support exceptions
-  We could return a [[nodiscard]] bool to encourage checking each assertion and returning if it fails
+ - We could return a `[[nodiscard]]` bool to encourage checking each assertion and returning if it fails
-  We could return a normal bool and rely on people to check it when it's important.
+ - We could return a normal bool and rely on people to check it when it's important.

 Exceptions have the advantage of working in helper functions and lambdas, as well as not depending on human diligence.
 A normal bool is less noisy, and allows developers to use intellisense, but is more error prone
-The default implementation used is the [[nodiscard]] bool, with a helper macro ASSERT_THAT which does the early return check for you.
+The default implementation used is the `[[nodiscard]]` bool, with a helper macro `ASSERT_THAT` which does the early return check for you.

-You can use your own types within the Assert.AreEqual and Assert.AreNotEqual methods assuming you have the == and != operators defined as needed.
+You can use your own types within the `Assert.AreEqual` and `Assert.AreNotEqual` methods assuming you have the `==` and `!=` operators defined as needed.
-In addition, the error message will print out the string version of your type, assuming you have a ToString method defined as well.
+In addition, the error message will print out the string version of your type, assuming you have a `ToString` method defined as well.
 The framework will complain if it doesn't know how to print your value.
-You can find examples of providing a string to the framework in CQTestConvertTests.cpp, but below is a simple example.
+You can find examples of providing a string to the framework in _CQTestTests/Private/Assert/CQTestConvertTests.cpp_, but below is a simple example.
 ```cpp
 struct MyCustomType
 {